Wuxhu11/LittleTiger/_projects/1_project.md

 >### **Competition, Free-riding, and Collaboration**
 <a id="part1"></a>

-A series of our works initiated and advanced research of federated learning when competition exists between clients, which is important since self-interested companies from the private sector are a key source of clients in cross-silo FL.
+<span style="color: purple;">A series of our works initiated and advanced research of federated learning when competition exists between clients</span>, which is important since self-interested companies from the private sector are a key source of clients in cross-silo FL.

 #### **Full competition between clients**